Hours: 8:30 a.m. - 4:30 p.m.

 Rites of Passage

 This annual graduation ceremony recognizes and honors the contributions of Macalester's graduating students of color.
-Sponsored by the DML and Campus Programs.
+Sponsored by the DML and the Alumni Office.

 Trending @ DML